jjb/time_limit/readme.md

 ## Never raises the custom exception inside the timed code

-If providing a custom exception, Timeout will (sometimes?) raise that exception inside the thread, instead of ExitException.
-I'm not sure if this is considered a feature, or a historical necessity.
+If providing a custom exception, Timeout will (sometimes?) raise that exception inside the timed code, instead of ExitException.
+I'm not sure if this is considered a feature, or a historical necesity.
-I can't think of a scneario where it's useful.
-The code being timeboxed needs to know to expect this exception.
+I can't think of a scenario where it's useful.
+The timed code needs to know to expect this exception.
 If it has that level of knowledge, why not just not provide a custom exception and rescue ExitException instead?
 I'm still exploring this one.